 - BIOLOGY (6200 - Full Year): 9th Grade.
 This class does not have a prerequisite class but it does requires higher math skills and puts you on a path for more difficult classes in the future.
 Biology is the study of life!
 The goal of this course is to explore the patterns, processes, relationships, and the environments of living organisms.
 It is a rigorous subject in which students will analyze data on matter and energy; investigate stability and change of ecosystems; examine the structures and functions of living organisms; explore heredity, DNA, and protein synthesis; and investigate how genetic variation can lead to diversity and explain evolution by natural selection.
 Students will also develop science and engineering practices while focusing on crosscutting concepts that will prepare them for exploring different fields of science and engineering in higher education.

-HACKING STEM 1: (6600-Semester) Hacking STEM is an advanced learning class designed for all students.
+HACKING STEM 1: (6600-Semester) 7th and 8th Grade.
+Hacking STEM is an advanced learning class designed for all (7th and 8th grade) students.
 Student learn collaboratively utilizing the STEM model of learning which focuses on crosscutting concepts and science and engineering practices.
 Students acquire twenty-first century tools which helps them design, engineer, and construct their own solutions to real world problems and questions.
 Students are encouraged to “hack” (build) components for use in their projects.
 Fee

 UTAH STUDIES (4500-Semester): 7th Grade.
 Utah Studies introduces the Social Sciences in junior high.
 It will include the study of the physical and human geography, economics, history, and government of Utah.